 What can the anime film Your Name reveal about individualism and connection through mythic tropes like body-swapping, the red string of fate, and katewaredoki (blurring of worlds at twilight)?
 How can emerging quantum theorems of time and space illustrate the imaginative themes of Interstellar and Arrival?
 What might the spiritual dimension of Mongolian shaman practice add to the stale discourse of climate activism?
 What do queer indie films offer by way of “queer eternities” as revision of marriage as sacred communion?

 (5-minute live oral presentation; written text of 900-1200 words) You will choose a specific contemporary or historical problem that can be reconsidered through comparing different epistemologies/methodologies.

 Written Research-Based Argument

-(3000-3600 words; 10-12 pages) You will use research to contextualize and reshape your proposal, fashioning the content into a tightly written and persuasive argument.
-Emphasis will be on learning to write concisely, packing more into less space, and using strategies of writing that are borrowed from the oral assignments.
+(3000-3600 words; 10-12 pages) You will use research to contextualize and reshape your proposal, fashioning a tightly written and persuasive inquiry that reconsiders your initial problem from a different lens/approach.

-(10-minute live oral presentation with appropriate multimedia support) You will rewrite your draft written argument for a live researched presentation to the rest of the class with three major draft rehearsals.
-The high point of the class, your oral presentation will be part of a conference panel that allows the class to engage directly with your work in the context of our work over the quarter.
+(10-minute live oral presentation with appropriate multimedia support) You will rewrite your WRI for a live researched presentation with three major draft rehearsals.
+Your presentation will be delivered on a conference panel meant to engage your work with the work of the entire class.

-(mixed visuals and texts map) Using the materials of creation stories, origin stories, and familial stories, you will create a representational map that reflects the outset of your own inquiry into the current problem you are addressing through a mix of past and present approaches.
+(mixed visuals and texts map) Using the materials of creation stories and familial origin stories, you will create a representational map that reflects your research project on its own, in context of your panel, and in context of the class’s materials and themes.